 Our team of specialists is highly trained to support children and understand the intricacies of pediatric dentistry.
-Delivering anesthesia to a child is a very different process than is delivering it to an adult, and we do what we can to maintain a calm and positive atmosphere by answering all of your questions beforehand, and doing our best to make sure your child understands what is going on at all points of their dental visit.
+Delivering anesthesia to a child is a very different process than is delivering it to an adult, and we do what we can to maintain a calm and positive atmosphere by answering all of your questions beforehand, as well as doing our best to make sure your child understands what is going on at all points of their dental visit.

 Anesthesiology plays an important role in optimal dental care by minimizing pain and making it possible for dental work to be completed with as little discomfort as possible.
 Children often have a difficult time understanding the concept of anesthesia, and we make it our goal to deliver the anesthesia in a way that is comfortable for every child and parent.